-Our PSHE/RHSE curriculum is delivered through a bespoke curriculum to support our mixed age classes and the needs of our children in line with the National Curriculum objectives.
+Our PSHE/RHSE curriculum is delivered through a bespoke curriculum to support our mixed age classes and the needs of our children in line with the National Curriculum objectives and Early Years Statutory Framework, whilst also providing opportunity to promote and teach Fundamental British Values.
 We use Partnership for Children schemes of learning to support the teaching of PSHE (Zippy's Friends, Apple's Friends and Passport) alongside the PSHE Association scheme and Gloucestershire Healthy Living and Learning resources.
 Our curriculum supports the development of skills, attitudes, values and behaviours which enables pupils to: